For Students

 2. You wouldn’t find a lot of those things so difficult if you weren’t so busy

 Do less.
 I remember how hard undergrad was.
 I also look back at my notes from time to time.
 Some of the stuff I suffered through isn’t really that hard, I just didn’t have enough time to learn everything.
 I’m not any smarter now.
-I just acknowledge that if I want to go back and read some notes from thermodynamics that I’m gonna need to set aside a lot of time for it.
+I just acknowledge that if I want to go back and read some notes from statistical physics that I’m gonna need to set aside a lot of time for it.

 3. Write your notes in your own words, and revise them often